lethaiq/shield-defend-adversarial-texts/README.md

 python evaluate_shield.py
 ```

 Below are results we got on 100 randomly sampled examples from the test set of ```clickbait detection``` and ```subjectivity detection```.
 This results are different from ones in the paper as we do not use parameter-search to find the best tau temperature during training and inference.
-Please follow the procedure in the paper for fair comparisons.
+Please refer to the procedure in the paper for the best results.
 Atk % is Attack Success Rate (the lower the better).
 <img width="890" alt="image" src="https://user-images.githubusercontent.com/13818722/162591999-8532468f-3008-41d5-978b-089c80d29894.png">

 ## Citation